 - an understanding of and experience with collaborative practices in the humanities, social sciences, and the arts as such practices apply to research and teaching with digital tools within and beyond the academy

 The Graduate Certificate in DHMS for graduate students enrolled in CLAS or Fine Arts PhD or MA/MFA programs will require a total of 12 credits:

 - 3 credits in one of the core courses,

-- one 3-credit independent study, working on the DHMS Portfolio, as detailed below.
+- one 3-credit independent study focusing on the composition of the DHMS portfolio

-It is recommended that students attain this grounding before moving on to take the elective courses.
-However, students may take courses concurrently as they complete their MA/MFA or doctorate.
-The two elective courses will allow students to branch out into the various subfields or sister fields of digital humanities and media studies, including multimodal scholarship, digital publishing, text analysis, network analysis, mapping, linguistic computing and more – choices to be determined with their advisor(s) in combination with the DHMS Assistant Director.
-At least one core will be offered every year.
+Students may take courses concurrently as they complete their MA/MFA or PhD.
+The two elective courses will allow students to branch out into the various subfields or sister fields of digital humanities and media studies while they may also cover credits required by the home department – choices to be determined with the advisor(s) in combination with the DHMS Assistant Director.
+At least one core course will be offered every year.